Introduction

 Its main screen is comprised of:

-3. a set of buttons triggering the available tasks.
-There is also a clear button which writes the value ‘0’ on the command field.
-Normally this is not used but it was implemented for debugging purposes.
+button which writes the value ‘0’ on the command field.
+Normally this is not used but it was implemented for debugging purposes. - An

 There is also a settings menu for the user to declare his personal thingspeak channel (thingspeak fields are organized in entities called channels) to be used along with the necessary thingspeak API keys for accessing it.